About the Major

 Students interested in research opportunities are encouraged to develop statistics and research methods skills as early as possible, to develop broad knowledge in the research area of interest, and to then apply for permission of the instructor to enroll in an advanced research seminar.
 Speaking with individual faculty members about research opportunities that might be available in their labs is also appropriate.

-Students may transfer up to 3 credits towards the psychology major from AP credits, other departments, and other institutions.
-If a student goes abroad and uses the 3 credits to transfer courses for abroad courses, he or she is automatically granted 1 additional transfer credit for United States credits.
+Students may transfer up to three credits toward the psychology major from AP credits, other departments, and other institutions.
+If a student goes abroad and uses the three credits to transfer courses for abroad courses, he or she is automatically granted one additional transfer credit for United States credits.
 All courses intended for transfer to the psychology major must be preapproved by the chair, even if the course has already been approved by the University.

 Concentrations.
 The department has optional concentrations within the major in cognitive science and in cultural psychology.
 These concentrations are paths through the major that allow specialization in either of these areas.

-No more than 4 tutorial credits can be counted toward the major, or 6 with the inclusion of senior thesis tutorials.
-No more than 2 teaching apprentice credits can be counted toward the major.
+No more than four tutorial credits can be counted toward the major, or 6 with the inclusion of senior thesis tutorials.
+No more than two teaching apprentice credits can be counted toward the major.